This post is part of the series Prague

 This is the second part of my “Long Weekend in Prague” – if you have missed Day One, you can find it here.
 Today we are heading to the Lesser Town of Prague, called Malá Strana which is only 10 minutes of walk from the Old Town Square and 5 min. from Charles Bridge.

 Lesser Town ~ Malá Strana, Menší Město Pražské

-The Lesser, or Little, Town is one of the most historic regions in Prague as it history begins somewhere back in the early years of 8th century as a market district.
+The Lesser, or Little, Town is one of the most historic regions in Prague as it history begins somewhere back in the early years of the 8th century as a market district.
 During the middle ages, Malá Strana was one of the main German centres in Prague, and later in the 16th century became an Italian centre as well.
-Till 16th century the predominating architecture was in Baroque style, but after the cruel fire in the year of 1541, the district was almost completely damaged and many of the building were rebuilt in Renaissance style.
+Till 16th century the predominating architecture was in Baroque style, but after the cruel fire in the year of 1541, the district was almost completely damaged and many of the buildings were rebuilt in Renaissance style.

-Most of the main attractions in Prague can be seen here: the Prague Castle (Pražský hrad), St. Nicholas Church, Petřín’s lookout tower, Baroque Lesser Town Square, numerous ancient burgher houses, many museums (the museum of Kafka as well), some of the best Czech pubs and restaurants, amazing view points as well as perfect walking tours.
+Most of the main attractions in Prague can be seen here: the Prague Castle (Pražský Hrad), St. Nicholas Church, Petřín’s lookout tower, Baroque Lesser Town Square, numerous ancient burgher houses, many museums (the museum of Kafka as well), some of the best Czech pubs and restaurants, amazing viewpoints as well as perfect walking tours.
 Most of the Hotels in Malá Strana are actually historic buildings – retro outside, modern inside.

 Petřín ~ Petřín Lookout Tower